 Priority funding will be given to projects that:

 Successful applicants will be part of a cohort.
-There will be four synchronous meetings in the Spring Quarter for fellows to showcase their projects and discuss issues related to their work with the cohort.
-Fellows will also be asked to participate in an asynchronous course module related to open licensing use and attribution, inclusive learning and accessibility standards for open educational resources.
+There will be two synchronous meetings in the Spring Quarter 2024 for fellows to consult with experts, showcase their projects, and discuss issues related to their work with the cohort.
+Fellows will also be asked to participate in an asynchronous Canvas course module related to open licensing use and attribution, inclusive learning, and accessibility standards for open educational resources.

 Fellows will have access to Librarians and the Scholarly Communications Officer for assistance with finding OER materials for their curriculum, identifying appropriately licensed media (images, video, etc.), and the use of Creative Commons licensing.